talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 * integration-tests: to execute the integration tests.
 * system-tests: to execute the system tests.

-the code below shows an exemple of how to create a job
+the code below shows an example of how to create a job

 ````yml